 The process evolved over the years.
 When we first started, me and another guy, John.
 John would write the script, I would look it over.
 Me and him would shoot it together and then he would edit it.
 We were the only two people in each video.
 There were many times where we’d set up the camera, hit record and then run around in front of the camera which I’m sure a lot of people can imagine that scenario.
 That’s how it started.
 But now, we have separate roles.
 The process basically starts with deciding, one, are we going make a video for this product?
 Roughly, how long do we think it should take to shoot this product?
 What do we think the goal of this video should be?
 What are we trying to accomplish with it?
 That gives the writer some kind of guideline.
 Is this some sort of “commercial” or do we want to do something strange or weird with this?
 That gives them some kind of guidance.
 Then the writers start brainstorming a little bit on their own, just enough to prepare a list of questions for the entire rest of the team.
 The whole team then gets together for a brainstorming session and there’s usually three questions on a sheet of paper.
 They’re looking for us to brainstorm the answers to these questions that they’ll use to help write their script.
 Then, we sit in a room together in silence.
 I set a timer and we just write down on a sheet of paper, we do the brainstorming.
 The writers take that stuff back to write their first draft of the script, then the whole team gets notes on the first draft, and then we come back and we look at the second draft about a week later.
 That could go on for two, maybe three drafts until we finally have a script that we like.
 I think it’s worth pointing out that the idea of brainstorming where a group of people sits around a table and you’re just throwing out ideas.
 We’ve tried that but there’s more focused brainstorming with the questions that the writers have set out ahead of time to help guide us and then doing it individually and writing it down.
 In our experience, it’s way more efficient than what people assume a brainstorm should be which is a bunch of people sitting around in a circle throwing out ideas.

 This reminds me, when you’re describing this process, of another process I learned.
 I have an episode on my other show which I think you will enjoy listening too, and listeners you should check it out too.
 It’s with Bill Donius.
-It’s on the Optimized Geek.
+It’s on Get Yourself Optimized.
 He talks about how to engage the right hemisphere of your brain, the creative center which is not the verbal center.
 The verbal center is on the left.
 If you use your non-dominant hand to write out ideas and you don’t try and speak them in your head while you’re writing them.
 He talks about quiet your mind and just get centered and ask your right brain to chime in on this process and then you put the pen in your non dominant hand.
 For me, that would be my left hand and then you squeeze the pen, reset things and then you start writing and amazing things can come out.
 You can brainstorm, you can strategize, you can come up with your to-do list for the day.
 I did this exercise where he had us write down our totem animal, an animal that we relate to or resonate with.
 I had written down, I think it was a Zebra because I think they’re cool and everything and they could run and they’re just distinctive and all that.
 But then when I switched hands and then did it with my left hand, engaging my right brain, I got a completely different animal.
 I got a humpback whale.
 And then I start to think about, wow, that really resonates with me more.
 I’m a very thoughtful, connected person and that really makes sense.
 Try that, listen to the episode.
-It’s one of the early episodes on The Optimized Geek.
+It’s one of the early episodes on Get Yourself Optimized.
 Bill Donius.
 He wrote Though Revolution and he does this for huge corporations, comes in and helps them with overhauling their ideation processes and so forth.
 It’s really, really cool.

 That is very cool.